 Use any of the following methods to check Lost Mode status:

-- In the Security Actions window, verify if the button is Disable Lost Mode.
+- In the Security Actions window, verify if the button is set as Disable Lost Mode.

 - From Manage > Devices, on the General tab under Security, see the last Enable Lost Mode or Disable Lost Mode action.